xerhard/XFM2-resources/README.md

 - [DX7syx-to-XFM2patches](https://github.com/xerhard/DX7syx-to-XFM2patches)

 ### XFM2_GetterSetter
-small JavaFX application to read/write & text edit XFM2 json patches Can be used as a platform independent alternative for the Excel spreadsheet delivered with the XFM2 documentation
+small JavaFX application to read/write & text edit XFM2 json patches.

+Can be used as a platform independent alternative for the Excel spreadsheet delivered with the XFM2 documentation
 - [XFM2_GetterSetter](https://github.com/xerhard/XFM2_GetterSetter)